-Amedeo Modigliani painting has fetched $170m in New York, $9m less than Picasso’s Women of Algiers, in New York auction that also set Lichtenstein and Gauguin records
+Amedeo Modigliani painting has fetched $170m in New York, $9m less than Picasso’s Women

 A painting by Amedeo Modigliani has fetched $170m (£113m) at an auction in New York, setting a world record for the artist.